brighten/SIGCOMM2014/README.md

 * `doc`			Static documents served by the site:  the calls for papers, PDF of the conference schedule, etc.
 * `doc/slides`	PDFs of the presenters' slides (inspected by `scripts/generate_programs` in order to generate links to slides)

-This site uses a bunch of open javascript libraries.
+The site uses a bunch of open javascript libraries.
 You will want to use their latest versions:

 * http://jquery.com/ - the javascript goes into `js`
 * http://jquerymobile.com/ - the javascript goes into `js` and the CSS and images go into `css`
 * http://jquerymobile.com/demos/1.1.0/docs/_assets/css/jqm-docs.css - the CSS for the jquerymobile documentation page, goes into CSS
 * http://code.google.com/p/css3-mediaqueries-js/ - the javascript goes into `js`

 ## Getting started as SIGCOMM web chair